The 2010 Kellogg Risk Summit takes a closer look at the interplay between marketing and risk management

 “There’s no one who has not been impacted.
 Business models are changing; profit margins are slimmer; consumers are behaving differently,” said Lyons, who gave a keynote address during the conference at the Allen Center, titled “Understanding the U.S. Consumer: Risk Management and Marketing Intertwined

 .”
 The Oct.
-28 conference reflected Kellogg’s tighter focus on risk management since the 2002 founding of the Zell Center for Risk Research
+28 conference reflected Kellogg’s tighter focus on risk management since 2002.

 As lenders figure out how to make their way forward through the “massive environmental changes” since the crisis, they need to realize that analyzing data from the past three years does not necessarily help predict the next three, and that waiting for more data might not be the best option, Lyons said.